 And as a self proclaimed long time ice cream cake connoisseur, there of course has to be the oreo crunch layer in the middle or it didn’t happen.
 I know someone out there can give me a Baskin Robbin’s ice cream cake amen!

-Ingredients (makes four mini bundt cake sized donuts):
+This recipes makes four mini bundt cake sized donuts:

-- 1 Box cake mix of your choice (there’s so much sugar to this recipe, no need to be fancy)
+- 1 box cake mix of your choice — There’s so much sugar to this recipe so no need to be fancy.

 - Plastic wrap